muskancs11/dictionary/README.md

-# dictionary
-Project Title: Dictionary Web Application
+# Project Title: Dictionary Web Application
 Objective: Designed and developed a comprehensive language tool to enhance vocabulary learning and exploration for students, professionals, and language enthusiasts.

 Key Contributions: